-Ashes: Cummins takes 5 wickets, England out for 147 on day 1 | Sports-Games
+Ashes: Cummins takes 5 wickets, England out for 147 on Day 1 | Sports-Games

 For the first time since 1936, a wicket fell on the first ball of the Ashes series Down Under.
 England lost a wicket first ball at the Gabba in '36 and slumped to 20-3, but recovered to win that match.

-That seems a long way off for this England lineup, given the lack of preparation caused by regular rain and having to quarantine for two weeks after arriving in Australia.
+That seems a long way off for this England lineup, given the lack of preparation caused by regular rain in recent weeks and having to quarantine for two weeks after arriving in Australia.

 The England batters struggled to cope with the extra bounce and carry which are characteristics of the Gabba pitch, and Australia's pace trio bowled an excellent line and length in the conditions.